Dealing with the grief of losing someone to cardiovascular disease (CVD)

 A few days later she called me and explained that his heart was in such a state she didn’t know how it was even functioning and so terribly damaged beyond repair that it couldn’t take anymore.
 The final attack was just too much for his body to take.

-I’m now on my mission, and the time is right to make a difference and to do what many families who have lost loved ones do; to act to help others before it’s too late.
+I’m now on my mission, and helping to make a difference and to do what many families who have lost loved ones do; to act to help others before it’s too late.

 Hypnotherapy & NLP are fascinating areas of study and practice.
 Whether you're looking for hypnotherapy for your own issues or interested in training to become a hypnotherapist/NLP practitioner to help others, we have a one-stop shop for all your hypnotherapy/NLP needs.